-Over the past eighteen months, New York State has faced an urgent financial crisis, with an unemployment rate nearing 9% and a budget gap of approximately \$20.1 billion.
-At the same time, New York State's government has been paralyzed by a political crisis of unimaginable and unprecedented magnitude.
+The exercise of such authority was particularly beneficial in this instance, as it facilitated an end to perhaps the most severe breakdown of the legislative function in the history of New York State.
+Over the past eighteen months, the State has faced an urgent financial crisis, with an unemployment rate nearing 9% and a budget gap of approximately \$20.1 billion.1 At the same time, New York State's government has been paralyzed by a political crisis of unprecedented magnitude.
 In June of 2009, a series of partisan moves by several members of the State Senate resulted in an even split between the Senate Democratic and Republican conferences.
-With no Lieutenant Governor to serve as a presiding officer, state government ground to a halt.
-Despite repeated efforts by the Governor to convene the Senate in extraordinary session, the two conferences held separate sessions for eighteen days in a row, gaveling in and minutes later gaveling out without conducting any meaningful legislative business.
-During the nearly six-week long stalemate, key legislation languished in the Senate, including fiscal items of pressing importance for local governments across the State.
-The gridlock in the Senate created another dilemma as well: given the heated - yet apparently nonjusticiable - dispute over who was authorized to act as
+With no

-&lt;sup>1 Nicholas Confessore, Plunge in Tax Revenue Widens State Deficit, N.Y.
+1 Nicholas Confessore, Plunge in Tax Revenue Widens State Deficit, N.Y.
 Times, July 30, 2009; Patrick McGeehan, City's Unemployment Rate Matches the Nation's, N.Y.
 Times, July 16, 2009.